polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

      and affine passes (see further below on ''affine walks'', which do not walk into affine.execute_region's when walking from above).
-All SSA values (other than memrefs) that dominate the op can be used in the graybox.
+All SSA values (other than memrefs) that dominate the op can be used in the execute_region.
 Constants and other replacements can freely propagate into it.
-Since memrefs from outside can't be used in the graybox and have to be explicitly provided as operands, canonicalization or replacement for them will only happen through rewrite patterns registered on *affine.execute_region* op.
+Since memrefs from outside can't be used in the execute_region and have to be explicitly provided as operands, canonicalization or replacement for them will only happen through rewrite patterns registered on *affine.execute_region* op.
 More on this further below.